Communication Department IDE

-As Delft designers, you already know a thing or two about communication, so how can you benefit from the faculty’s Communication services?
-Read on to find out how we might help.
+As Delft Designers, you already know a thing or two about communication, so how can you benefit from the faculty’s Communication services?

 What we do

-As an IDE researcher you need to be findable – by potential collaborators, funding bodies and perhaps media.
-The starting point for this is setting up your profile page which summarises your research focus, academic background, links to key publications and so on.
-All new research staff should receive a link to the online profile page form from their department secretary.
+All new research staff should receive a link to the online profile form from their department secretary.
 Please take the time to complete and submit the form so that we can get to work building your page.
-It sets the stage for how the world finds you.
 Need to make a change to an existing profile?
 You can use the same form.

 Research Project Pages